FAQ

 The graphs below show the performance of a drive with and without DMA enabled.

-Notice the low transfer rate, low burst rate and high CPU usage.
+Notice the low speed, low burst rate and high CPU usage.

 You can check or change the DMA settings in Device Manager: